 So as you visit the various pages that are here now and that will be forth coming in the days and months ahead I hope you enjoy them.
-If you are looking for a previous post that appeared in one of the earlier versions of this site, let me know and I will re-post or provide a link so you can see it as I am working to repopulate the historical posts in the current blog, but it is slow going as they were each individual HTML pages and have to be imported manually.
+If you are looking for previous posts that appeared in one of the earlier versions of this site, let me know and I will re-post or provide a links o you can see it as I am working to repopulate the historical posts into the current blog.
+It is a slow process as they were individual HTML pages and have to be imported manually.
 These number in the thousands so it will be a gradual slow process.

 I was born in the South on a summer day in July with the cicadas serenading me.
 I spent my early years in North Carolina enjoying the sweltering heat of the summer and the refreshment of a cold RC Cola, and the frigid depths of our 70 degree winters where I was worried I would get my tongue stuck to a flag pole like the kid in that movie.
 My family taught me the two most important lessons of life I ever learned, which are how to laugh and how to love.

 Leave your name and email